-Pursuant to clause 5.10 require the consent authority to consider the impacts of the proposal on Aboriginal and European heritage within Campbelltown.
+Pursuant to Clause 5.10 of the CLEP 2015, the consent authority is required to consider the impacts of the proposal on Aboriginal and European heritage within Campbelltown.

 Comment: The proposed development would occur on land that is not burdened by any know European heritage items.
-The closest European heritage item is the locally listed item, Riverview (Lot 2 DP 589899), located to the south of the site on the opposite side of Menangle Road.
+The closest European heritage item is the locally listed item, "Riverview" (Lot 2 DP 589899), located to the south of the Site on the opposite side of Menangle Road.
 The proposed development would not have any impact on the heritage significance of the item.
 The Statement of Heritage Impact, prepared by Extent Heritage Advisors submitted in support of the application reinforces such.

 The Assessment of Impact on Aboriginal Cultural Heritage, prepared by Kelleher Nightingale, identified one archaeological site containing Aboriginal objects.
 The assessment concludes that an AHIP be obtained.
-As discussed previously, DPIE have provided general terms of approval which are included in the recommended conditions in the determination.
+As discussed previously, DPIE have provided general terms of approval which are included in the recommended conditions of determination.